alexkahan/sportrefpy/README.md

 ```
 - must be a list of teams, even if only using 1.

-## Get stats of players/coaches for a specific Franchise (Pandas DataFrame)
+## Get stats of players/coaches for a specific Franchise
 ```python
 from sportrefpy.nba.team import NBAFranchise